-Schedule : Compulsory subject "Research Methods in Life Science" for students in the first year (Offered for three terms)
+Schedule : Compulsory subject "Research Methods in Life Science" for students in the first year (Offered for third terms)

-This subject requires students to receive a series of four lectures on research ethics necessary to fulfill their social responsibility.
+st This subject requires students to receive a series of four lectures on research ethics necessary to fulfill their social responsibility.

-Target participants : All new students Method : Lecture style
+Target participants : All new students

+Method : Lecture style

-Language : Distributed handouts in Japanese and English are used.
-Attendance check : Students' attendance is confirmed during the lecture.
+Language : Japanese

+Attendance check: Students' attendance is confirmed during the lecture.